Table of contents

 - Providing services

 - Constructing, installing, repairing, maintaining real property or tangible personal property in this state

 Effective June 1, 2010, an “economic nexus” standard rather than a “physical presence” standard was created with regard to certain activities.
-It requires some businesses earning “apportionable income” (including activities subject to the service and other activities and royalty B&O tax classifications) from Washington customers to be subject to taxes whether or not they maintain offices in the state or have any physical presence.
-See Economic Nexus for more information.
+Some businesses earning “apportionable income” (including activities subject to the service and other activities and royalty B&O tax classifications) attributed to Washington will be subject to the B&O tax whether or not they maintain offices in the state or have any physical presence.
+See Economic Nexus and WAC 458-20-19402 for more information.

 Taxability of construction and installation activities

 Contractors who perform construction activities within this state are subject to Washington's excise taxes, even if they don't have a place of business here.
 Our Construction Guide can help you determine which construction and installation activities are taxable.

 Do you perform personal/professional services from both inside and outside Washington?
 (Not including construction services.)

 If so, you will need to follow certain guidelines for apportioning your income.

 To learn your appeal rights, visit our online Reviews and Appeals Guide.